-You’ll find there is a lot of flexibility when it comes to distance learning, more often than not, courses are self studied and so it’s up to you to decide as and when you want to study and more to the point, where you want to study from.
+You’ll find there is a lot of flexibility when it comes to distance learning.
+Courses are self studied and so it’s up to you to decide as and when you want to study and more to the point, where you want to study.
 Fancy working from the kitchen table in the morning and your bedroom in the evening, then you’re free to do so!
 Fancy reading from your mobile while lounging in bed, rather than getting up and sitting at your desk?
 Then go ahead and study how you feel you will best get it done.

 Disadvantages of Distance Learning

 So we have looked at the benefits, what about the disadvantages?
-Well, first and foremost, if you’re the kind of person who needs to be nagged into getting things done, then online learning might not be the right fit for you.
+Well first, if you’re the kind of person who needs to be nagged into getting things done, then online learning might not be the right fit for you.
 Unlike with school or college, you’re not going to have a teacher or tutor there checking in on if you have handed in your coursework on time.
 You’re also not going to have them there reminding you of when your deadlines or examinations are!

-Another disadvantage of distance learning can sometimes be the type of course you sign up to study.
-It’s all well and good doing a Level 3 Diploma in Crystal Healing, but holding a certificate in that, might not mean anything more than you having more knowledge about the topic.
+Another disadvantage of distance learning can be the type of course you sign up to study.
+It’s all well and good doing a Level 3 Diploma in Crystal Healing, but holding a certificate in that, won’t mean anything more than you having more knowledge about the topic.
+It’s important to always do your research about courses before signing up.
 Always check and make sure the course you are signing up to study is going to provide you with what you want.
-Check to see if the Awarding Body for the course is known and recognised, make sure if you’re using your qualification to go on and study at university that it will be accepted and get you onto your course.
+Check to see if the Awarding Body for the course is known and recognised, you don’t want to try to apply for university just to find the qualification doesn’t count.